Laidout/laidout/deb/HOWTOMAKEDEB.md

        make touchdepends
        make clean

-  c) make hidegarbage if you haven't already, in src AND in laxkit
+  c) make hidegarbage if you haven't already, in src AND in laxkit.

-  d) in laidout top dir: rm src/configured.h Makefile-toinclude config.log
+     For laxkit:

+	     cd laxkit
+		 ./configure
+		 make hidegarbage

-  e) make icons  (we make before packaging for convenience, in case people don't have inkscape installed):
+  d) make icons  (we make before packaging for convenience, in case people don't have inkscape installed):
       cd laxkit/lax/icons; make;    # these use Inkscape to render from svg files to png cp *png ../../../src/icons    # <- copy the laxkit icons to the Laidout icon dir cd ../../../src/icons; make   # <- this will then overwrite any icons from Laidout supercede Laxkit

+  e) in laidout top dir: rm src/configured.h Makefile-toinclude config.log

   f) cd to dir above laidout.
      Remove git directories:
        rm -rf .git
        rm -rf laxkit/.git

-     Create final tarball:
+     Create tarball:
        tar cjv (the dir) > laidout-version.tar.bz2

      This should be the distributed tarball, unpack in some other dir and do a test compile: